LynchLab/mapgd-parallel/README.md

 	========================================================================

-In this way, mapgd proview file is produced for each of the 96 clones.
-Because all processes can be run simutaneously in independent threads, the computation time is greatly reduced.
-It also helps to identify a bad mpileup file more conviniently.

 Then, the produced mapgd proview files are combined by using a homemade java program (CombineProview.java), which will find all mapgd proview files are combined them into one:

 	=============================================================